-- Appropriate boundary treatment and screening of open storage areas; - Satisfactory provision of access for parking and servicing; ii. - Development should not impact on adjacent residential areas; and iii. - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required.
+- i.
+Appropriate boundary treatment and screening of open storage areas; - ii.
+Satisfactory provision of access for parking and servicing; - iii.
+Development should not impact on adjacent residential areas; and - iv.
+Pre-determination archaeological evaluation and post determination mitigation measures likely to be required.